-Efficient file exporting and map sharing are essential components of any GIS and play a major role in the functional makeup of Global Mapper.
-Just as the software can support a vast array of file formats for importing, similarly hundreds of file-types can be exporting ensuring Global Mapper's interoperability with countless third-party applications.

-When exporting data from Global Mapper, there are several issues and factors that need to be taken into account:

-- All compatible layers and/or visible features will be exported by default.
+Pixals-to-PointsTM This powerful component of the LiDAR Module uses the principles of photogrammetry to create a high-density point cloud from overlapping geotagged images.
+Ideally suited for UAV operators, Pixels-to-Points analyzes the relationship between recognizable objects in adjacent images to determine the three-dimensional coordinates of the corresponding surface.
+As a by-product of the point cloud generation capability, the Pixels-to-Points tool also offers the option of creating an orthorectified image.
+To create a point cloud, simply click the Pixels-to-Points button and load your images into the resulting dialog box.
+Apply the necessary settings and add ground control points if available before clicking the Run button.
+The Pixels-to-Points process is memory intensive and may take several hours to process depending on the input data and quality settings.
+Exporting and Printing Maps General Export Considerations Efficient file exporting and map sharing are essential components of any GIS and play a major role in the functional makeup of Global Mapper.
+Just as the software can support a vast array of file formats for importing, similarly hundreds of file-types can be exported ensuring Global Mapper's interoperability with countless third-party applications.
+When exporting data from Global Mapper, there are several issues and factors that need to be taken into account: - All compatible layers and/or visible features will be exported by default.
 In other words, Global Mapper will create a single file for all displayed layers by merging multiple layers into one file.
-In order to export the contents of a specific layer, there is an option to right click on the required layer in the Overlay Control Center and choose layer > EXPORT. - There is no automated process for saving edits or additions to an imported file.
+In order to export the contents of a specific layer, right click on the required layer in the Overlay Control Center and choose Layer > EXPORT. - There is no automated process for saving edits or additions to an imported file.
 In order to save changes to the source file, you need to export the layer in the same format and overwrite the original file. - The projection and coordinate settings for any exported data are established in the Projection tab of the Configuration dialog box (for more information, see page 6).
 Regardless of the projection parameters of each imported layer, this global projection will be assigned to all exports. - Each export format's options dialog box has a set of format-specific settings that are applied to the file being exported.
 Common to all formats are an Export Bounds option, that can be used to limit the geographic extent of the data being exported, and a Gridding or Tiling option that can be used to break up a single large file into several smaller files.
 Exporting Global Mapper Package Files